-30,851,594 options were granted to Dimerix Bioscience Pty Ltd employees and consultants pursuant to the acquisition of Dimerix Bioscience Pty Ltd. The fair value of the options at grant date are determined using a Black Scholes pricing method that takes into account the exercise price, the term of the option, the share price at grant date and expected volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.
+20,000,000 options were granted to employees during the year.
+The fair value of the options at grant date are determined using a Black Scholes pricing method that takes into account the exercise price, the term of the option, the share price at grant date and expected volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.
 The following table lists the inputs to the model used for valuation of the unlisted options.